Fcmam5/state-of-dz-swe-2024/website/docs/insights/remuneration.md

 # Salaries and remuneration

 In this section we present insights from our survey, examining salaries variation by experience and location.
 Salaries within the Algerian software engineering and IT sector operate in a dynamic and unregulated landscape.
-With the potential to range from **20 000 DZD** Algerian dinars to more than **150 000 DZD** (per month), while compensation packages differ greatly and are influenced by factors such as experience, skillset, location, and employer practices.
+With the potential to range from <nobr>**20 000 DZD**</nobr> Algerian dinars to more than <nobr>**150 000 DZD**</nobr> (per month), while compensation packages differ greatly and are influenced by factors such as experience, skillset, location, and employer practices.

 :::info